The Buddhist Way to Handle Anger (Without Suppressing It)

 To solve a problem, first understand its nature: why do we get angry?
 Psychologically, anger stems from "violated expectations."
 When reality (a child's behavior, a colleague's attitude) doesn't match the script in our subconscious, the amygdala registers "threat" and activates fight mode.

-We're like dragons guarding treasure, feeling threatened by every rustle in the grass, forgetting that true strength is a mind unmoved like a mountain.
+We're like guard dogs that bark at every shadow, forgetting that true strength is a mind that can stay calm under pressure.
 So how does Buddhism address anger?

 Is "Patience" Just Bottling It Up?

-When it comes to dealing with anger, many misunderstand "kshanti" (patience) as "swallowing your anger."
-Forcibly suppressing feelings at work or home—that's repression, which only leads to "stagnant liver qi" and various physical and mental illnesses.
-True patience paramita (Kshanti) is exactly what we mean by an "emotional firewall."
+When it comes to dealing with anger, many misunderstand Buddhist "patience" (kshanti) as "swallowing your anger."
+Forcibly suppressing feelings, that's repression, and it backfires.
+You might stay silent in the moment, but the pressure builds until it explodes somewhere else.
+True patience paramita is something different: it's what we mean by an "emotional firewall."

 This firewall works like a fire door in modern buildings, isolating external attacks (fire) from the core area (heart).
 It's not about "denying" anger, but having the capability to separate "the event" from "your heart."